sadik131/personalFrage/README.md

 This is a simple website created using HTML and CSS.
 Follow the instructions below to clone, install, and run the project.

- 1. clone the repository from a terminal `git@github.com:sadik131/personalFrage`
- 2. naviage to the project directory  `cd personalFrage`
- 3. install project `npm start`
-## Installation

-This is a simple website created using HTML and CSS.
-Follow the instructions below to clone, install, and run the project.

  1. clone the repository from a terminal `git@github.com:sadik131/personalFrage.git`
  2. naviage to the project directory  `cd personalFrage`
  3. install project `npm start`